Bmitch44/Reviews-App-Team_Project/meeting_notes.md

 ### Agenda
 - Set up project issue tracker and KanBan board.
 - Set release cycle 1 schedule for final pull-requests.
-(Oct.
-17 deadline)
 - Code reviews and performance reviews.
 (Outline has been created)
 - Draft the software process for the project.
 - Review the progress on defining service and module interfaces.